Broken windows theory

 In criminology, the broken windows theory states that visible signs of crime, antisocial behavior and civil disorder create an urban environment that encourages further crime and disorder, including serious crimes.
 The theory suggests that policing methods that target minor crimes, such as vandalism, loitering, public drinking and fare evasion, help to create an atmosphere of order and lawfulness.

-The theory was introduced in a 1982 article by conservative think-tank social scientists James Q. Wilson and George L. Kelling.
+The theory was introduced in an article started in 1981 and published in 1982 by social scientists James Q. Wilson and George L. Kelling.
 It was popularized in the 1990s by New York City police commissioner William Bratton, whose policing policies were influenced by the theory.

 The theory became subject to debate both within the social sciences and the public sphere.
-Broken windows policing has been enforced with controversial police practices, such as the frequent use of stop-and-frisk in New York City in the decade up to 2013.
+Broken windows policing has been enforced with successful but controversial police practices, such as the frequent use of stop-and-frisk in New York City in the decade up to 2013.

 Article and crime prevention

 James Q. Wilson and George L. Kelling first introduced the broken windows theory in an article titled "Broken Windows", in the March 1982 issue of The Atlantic Monthly:

 Social psychologists and police officers tend to agree that if a window in a building is broken and is left unrepaired, all the rest of the windows will soon be broken.
 This is as true in nice neighborhoods as in rundown ones.
 Window-breaking does not necessarily occur on a large scale because some areas are inhabited by determined window-breakers whereas others are populated by window-lovers; rather, one un-repaired broken window is a signal that no one cares, and so breaking more windows costs nothing.
 (It has always been fun.)

 The article received a great deal of attention and was very widely cited.
 A 1996 criminology and urban sociology book, Fixing Broken Windows: Restoring Order and Reducing Crime in Our Communities by George L. Kelling and Catharine Coles, is based on the article but develops the argument in greater detail.
 It discusses the theory in relation to crime and strategies to contain or eliminate crime from urban neighborhoods.

 A successful strategy for preventing vandalism, according to the book's authors, is to address the problems when they are small.
 Repair the broken windows within a short time, say, a day or a week, and the tendency is that vandals are much less likely to break more windows or do further damage.
 Clean up the sidewalk every day, and the tendency is for litter not to accumulate, or for the rate of littering to be much less.
 Problems are less likely to escalate and thus respectable residents do not flee the neighborhood.